doordeck/doordeck-headless-sdk-flutter/README.md

 ## Authentication Methods

 #### `login(String email, String password)`
 Logs the user in with their email and password.

-> **Note:** If login is performed without verification within the same session, authentication will only persist in runtime memory and will be lost when the app restarts.
+It will be kept in persistent storage.

 ```dart
 await DoordeckFlutter.login("user@example.com", "password123");